 Even the best-laid plans can falter.

 Weight-loss plateaus happen to virtually everyone who is trying to lose weight.
 At some point, you may well find that your own progress has stalled, even if you’re continuing to exercise and eat well.
-Such plateaus are extremely common and are no cause for despair.
+The good news is, these are extremely common and are no cause for despair.

 All it takes to get your body over the hurdle is the right push.
-It’s not just about physiology, but also psychology.
-You may be experiencing a plateau because you have simply run out of the motivation required to reach your fitness goals.
+It’s not just about physiology but also psychology.
+You may be experiencing this challenge because you have simply run out of the motivation required to reach your fitness goals.

 This is also a very common experience and nothing to be ashamed of.
 Again, all you need is a jolt to get you going again.
 One of the best ways to jumpstart your fitness journey is with a fitness workout challenge.

 A challenge with a strict time limit and structure, such as a 30-day challenge, is the ideal way to get things going again.
-Here are the very best fitness challenges to help you overcome your weight loss plateau.
+The following are the very best fitness challenges to help you overcome this temporary roadblock.

 30-Day Full Body Fitness Challenges